sofiamoj/sofiamoj/README.md

-- 👋 Hi, I’m sofia
+- 👋 Hi, I’m Sofia
-- 👀 I’m interested in programming languages, especially python programming language.
+- 👀 I’m interested in programming languages, especially Python programming language.
-- 🌱 I’m currently learning Django framework and using AI in medical biotechnology.
+- 🌱 I’ve learned Django framework and used AI in medical biotechnology.
-- 💞️ I’m looking to collaborate with high qualified programming teams.
+- 💞️ I’m looking to collaborate with highly qualified programming teammates.
 - 📫 How to reach me: sofia.shmojahed@gmail.com

 <!---